Traditional patterns of Korea

-Korean Traditional Patterns
+Korean traditional patterns

 The longing for a realistic desire or association with the world through a specific object is the principle of charm for Korean patterns.
 Traditional patterns can be seen as incantation prints depending on whether a wish is realistic for an ideal life.
 As a result, traditional Korean patterns are seen as visual art detailed with symbolism, value, and emotion.
 These prints often capture the beauty of nature, longing for a utopia, affection, and the prayers for good fortune.
 One of the major patterns used in Korea is a peony in bloom, symbolizing wealth.
-Additionally, pomegranates and/or grapes are placed in a woman's living space to encourage fertility.
+Additionally, pomegranates or grapes are placed in a woman's living space to encourage fertility.

 Patterns may also represent a sign, despite whether or not the pattern features fictional subjects.
 This is mostly shown with a dragon or phoenix patterns, which is often regarded as a lucky sign depending on the story behind it.
-Peach patterns invoke meditation and longevity, representing a mythical peach that was sad to grow in heaven (Xi Wangmu legend, 서왕모 전설).
+Peach patterns invoke meditation and longevity, representing a mythical peach that was said to grow in heaven (Xi Wangmu legend, 서왕모 전설).
 A carp pattern symbolizes success in life, as presented in a myth.
 These representations are derived from the artists who created the patterns, or the people who witnessed and experienced such things.
-Since the Three Kingdoms Period, traditional Korean patterns were generally involved with Buddhism, in addition to Confucianism and Taoism.
+Since the Three Kingdoms period, traditional Korean patterns were generally involved with Buddhism, in addition to Confucianism and Taoism.

 History

-The Three Kingdoms Period
+The Three Kingdoms period

-It was in the Three Kingdoms Period that patterns showed distinctive Korean styles.
+It was in the Three Kingdoms period that patterns showed distinctive Korean styles.
 The patterns of this period were influenced by Chinese culture and Buddhist art.
 Because the three kingdoms were in the same cultural zone, the artifacts of the three kingdoms are similar, while at the same time showing respective differences.
 For example, four symbols (사신도) were the main theme in Goguryeo murals.
 The symbols are also observed in Silla earthenware.
 The 'Cheonma (天馬, literally translated to the horse of the sky)' drawings in Silla 'Cheonmachong' royal tomb (천마총) were quite similar to Goguryeo's mural paintings in a tumulus.

-Unified Silla Period
+Unified Silla period

 In the mid-7th century, Silla unified the three kingdoms and created a new national culture.
 During this period, Buddhism art especially flourished.
 As trade with the countries bordering Western China, Unified Silla introduced new crafting technologies and styles.
 One of the examples of these new patterns was the floral medallion motif pattern (寶相華紋,보상화문).
 The floral medallion motif pattern was introduced from Persia to Korea and Japan in the 7th century.
 The fictional flower has eight leaves with sharpened ends.
 Interests regarding the matter of the afterlife also increased during the period, and were reflected through geometric patterns such as comb-pattern, triangle, circle, and the floral medallion motif.